NB: If you've received a WeTransfer link that doesn't seem genuine, please have a look at our article on phishing attempts, here.

 Behind the scenes, we are working hard to actively block and prevent spammers from misusing our platform to send malicious files.
 For this reason, we have implemented a number of security measures to our service.
 These include the need to verify your transfer before it's delivered with the use of a verification code which is sent exclusively to your email inbox.
 Without it, your transfer cannot be sent.

 If you happen to accidentally download the file, and it's a PDF or Word document, it may ask you to enable prompts.
 By doing so you might give these spammers access to your data.
-So don't enter personal data such as email passwords.
+So, please, don't enter your personal data such as email passwords.

 If you believe you have received spam files in a transfer, here are some items to double check before downloading your files: